hayanisaid/React-Native-developer-roadmap/README.md

 - 📌 [Comparing React Native UI libraries](https://blog.logrocket.com/comparing-react-native-ui-libraries/)

-# Deployment and publishing to the App Stores
+# Deployment and publishing to App Stores

 - 📌 [How to Deploy a React Native IOS app on the App Store](https://readybytes.in/blog/how-to-deploy-a-react-native-ios-app-on-the-app-store)
 - 📌 [Build an iOS App with React Native and Publish it to the App Store](https://developer.okta.com/blog/2019/04/05/react-native-ios-app-store)